 With all this being said, here are some helpful tips for making your child’s bedtime routine be smooth and sleep inducing:

-7. Teach your child creative visualization.
-Some children will say, “I can’t do it; I can’t put myself to sleep.”
-Explain that everyone has trouble going to sleep sometimes, even Mommy and Daddy, and then teach them some simple relaxation techniques and creative visualization.
+Visualization is a great tool for your bedtime routine for toddlers.
+Some children will say, “I can’t do it; I can’t put myself to sleep”.
+Explain that everyone has trouble going to sleep sometimes, even Mommy and Daddy.
+Teach them some simple relaxation techniques and creative visualization.
 Children have such wonderfully active imaginations, they are actually better at visualization than we are.
 They may not understand the word visualization, but they certainly get pretend and imagine.
 They can learn how to think relaxing thoughts at bedtime, how to close their eyes and imagine playing at the beach, building a snowman, taking a summer walk with their cousins in Vermont.

 Children also like applying their imaginations to a dream agenda.
 “Tonight I’ll dream about playing basketball.”
 Or “Tonight I will dream about building a sand castle.”
 Or “Tonight I will dream about being a beautiful ballerina.”
 It helps them feel more in control of what happens to them after they fall asleep, particularly if they are worried about having nightmares.
-My “Dream Cards” (available here for a limited time ) might help children feel in control of their dreams.
+My “Dream Cards” might help children feel in control of their dreams.
 The cards guide children through a progressive relaxation exercise and have several images for dream ideas such as a tree house, a beach scene, a field of flowers, and a rainbow.
 I based them on my experiences with creating dreams with my own daughters.
-Normally I only sell my Dream Cards in one of my packages or in my Boot Camp, but for this issue I am offering readers a link to buy just the Dream Cards for $19.95.
+My Dream Cards and lullaby MP3 download “Sweetest Dreams” are not available for sale on my website.
+You can buy them both for $29.95 by clicking here.